membermatters/MemberMatters/docs/POST_INSTALL_STEPS.md

   * "SITE_NAME" - Name of the website.
   * "SITE_OWNER" - Name of the organisation running this website.
   * "GOOGLE_ANALYTICS_MEASUREMENT_ID" - Enter your measurement ID to enable Google analytics.
 Only the new GA4 measurement IDs are supported.
 It should look something like G-XXXXXXXXXX.
-  * "API_SECRET_KEY" - Secret key used to authenticate some requests from access control devices.

 ### Signup
   * "INDUCTION_ENROL_LINK" - URL to enrol in the Canvas LMS induction course.